 US Tax of Foreign Income Explained

-- Legal Permanent Resident
+Legal Permanent Resident

-- Foreign National who meets the Substantial Presence Test (SPT)
+Foreign National who meets the Substantial Presence Test (SPT)

 US Citizen or US Person?

-There is also a third “catchall” category of individuals who are also required to pay tax on their worldwide income and reporting their foreign asset.
+While the distinction between a US Person and a US Citizen may be important for immigration and other related purposes, from an IRS perspective it is pretty straightforward.
+A Legal Permanent Resident/Green Card Holder is subject to the same tax rules as a US Citizen.
+Both US Citizens and Legal Permanent Residents are taxed on their worldwide income regardless of where they reside and regardless of where the income was earned.
+There is also a third “catchall” category of individuals who are also required to pay tax on their worldwide income and report their foreign assets.
 It is referred to as the Substantial Presence Test, and it requires non-citizens and non-permanent residents to suffer the same tax fate as their citizen/resident counterparts — unless they can qualify for the Closer Connection Exception (8840 Form).

 Reporting Foreign Income